Art Internship Awards

 During, and after, the internship you agree to:

 - participate in the reflection process over the summer as requested by the Center for Life Beyond Reed.
-This includes graduated seniors.
+This includes graduated seniors, and will include an orientation before the internship begins.
+The orientation will likely be online and asynchronous.